 Cindy is certified by the American Institute of Medical Laser Applications as a Laser Therapist.
 She has over 40 years of professional experience, of which she spent two decades working for a local Orthodontist where she served in various roles, including: office manager, dental assistant, and x-ray and lab technician.
 Cindy is an accomplished realtor and Sales Training and Development professional.
 She has a proven track record of successful sales productivity and strong customer satisfaction results.
 Cindy’s experience also includes business owner, management, team building, employee development, and succession planning.

-BrightWave Pain Therapy is not a diagnosis or treatment by a physician or other licensed medical care provider.
+BrightWave Pain Therapy will work adjunctively along with your current medical care.
 It is therapy and is not intended to replace medical diagnosis or treatment.
 If you have, or suspect that you have a medical problem, please consult with your physician for diagnosis and/or treatment.
 Please consult the Informed Consent Form for possible side effects and risks/benefits.

 751 Kenmoor Avenue SE